DmitriySivkov/freeArtist/README.md

 cordova build problem:
 https://stackoverflow.com/questions/47239251/install-failed-user-restricted-android-studio-using-redmi-4-device

-phone and PC shall be on the same IP range e.g 192.168.1.3 - 192.168.1.4 ...

 windows blocks connection to itself.
 Need to turn off some param on windows defender.
 Brutally - turn off public network defender

-IMPORTANT: when developing mobile - substitute address with api server address exposed via ngrok
-IMPORTANT: white screen after ngrok usage ? - router / external IP issue.
-Replugging router helps

-###q-card
+### AUTH
+Auth is session cookie based.
+While developing phone and PC shall be on the same IP range and be pingable Locally front & server addresses are IPs.
+In that case "Session domain" env key should NOT be set

+### q-card
 q-card inside v-for with columns works this way: dont add gutters to row.
 Pull margin classes from q-card to wrapper